Golf Tutorials

 4. Finally, add a soft flex to your knees.
 You should feel stable, balanced, and ready to move - almost like a shortstop waiting for a ground ball.

-This setup feels strange at first for many, but it puts your body in a powerful position to turn around your spine, which is the engine of a free golf a swing.
+This setup feels strange at first for many, but it puts your body in a powerful position to turn around your spine, which is the engine of a free golf swing.

 Ignite the Engine: The Body-Led Backswing